-After fueling, inspect the fuel hoses, connections, and tanks for signs of leaks or deterioration.
+After fueling, inspect the fuel hoses, connections, and tanks for tightness, signs of leaks. and deterioration.
 Annually conduct a more detailed inspection of fuel system components, especially those hidden from routine inspection.
 Replace deteriorated hoses, clamps, connections or fittings immediately.